 Budapest used to be a hidden gem, but now it’s a real trendsetter when it comes to European city breaks.
 The Hungarian capital is starting to inspire more and more tourists with its beauty.
 Impressive buildings such as the towering Buda Castle, the Dohány Street Synagogue and the Matthias Church are just some of the most popular tourist attractions.

 The city is even more appealing for many tourists in the summer.
 There’s more on offer and the events are even more exceptional at this time of the year.
 You can take some time out and have fun in one of the popular open-air thermal baths, such as the Gellért Baths or the Szechenyi Baths.
 Go to a world-famous music festival for a more exhilarating experience.
-The Balaton Sound Festival takes place this year from the 5th – 7th July on the shores of Lake Balaton, which is a short distance from Budapest.
+The Balaton Sound Festival takes place every summer on the shores of Lake Balaton, which is a short distance from Budapest.
 It has a great set, with visiting DJs such as Hardwell, Kygo and Robin Schulz.
 The Sziget Festival, on an island in the middle of the Danube, is right in the heart of Budapest.
 This festival is ideal for fans of pop, rock, heavy metal, jazz, and folk music.
 A city trip to Budapest guarantees a summer full of sightseeing, relaxing, and loads of fun!

 Spain’s beautiful Valencia